 Wanneroo has a proud history of agricultural production and although this industry is facing significant challenges from climate change, agribusiness remains a key niche industry with the industry undergoing transformation and new opportunities presenting.

 The tourism sector remains a significant niche industry for Wanneroo.
 A notable increase in market interest has been observed in tourism opportunities across the region from coastal attractions, accommodation, master-planning for Yanchep National Park, agri-tourism and beverage manufacturing such as brewing, distilling and winemaking.

 The City is a strong supporter of the local tourism industry through the development and promotion of our regional brand, Discover Wanneroo, which recognises the value and incredible potential this industry brings to the City.
+As the custodian of the largest portion of the Sunset Coast the City takes a lead role in the regional Sunset Coast collaboration.

-Emerging industries generating significant attention include automation & robotics, driven by the State Government's announcement of \$20m in funding to locate the Australian Automation and Robotics Precinct in the Neerabup Industrial Area (NIA).
+Emerging industries generating significant attention include automation and robotics, driven by the State Government's announcement of \$20m in funding to locate the Australian Automation and Robotics Precinct in the Neerabup Industrial Area (NIA).